giyyapan/Kageboushi/README.md

 (super simple isnt it ? lol)

 ##Modify template files
-just edit files in webTemplate/ and template.html for index.html.
+just edit files in webTemplate/ for dir structure and template.html for index.html.
 It'll work as your wish

 ##Add your own libs
 just add them into staticLibs/ you'll know how it work ( because it's super simple! )